freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-variables-skyline/part-006.md

 # --description--

-Also add a `box-sizing` of `border-box` to the everything.
+Also add a `box-sizing` of `border-box` to everything.
 This will make it so the border you added doesn't add any size to your elements.

 # --hints--